- Experience warriors (1 Chron. 12:2)

 Hi everyone, blessing on you and yours.
 I trust that all is well with you, and that you are continuing the study of Proverbs.

-Since this is the 16th day of the month, which means that we should find ourselves in Chapter 16 of Proverbs.
+Since this is the 16th day of the month, we should find ourselves in Chapter 16 of Proverbs.